Sweet summer corn and poblano peppers are simmered up with Southwestern spices and a touch of coconut milk to make this cozy vegan corn chowder.

 We also had some rainy days, so it was perfect timing for a summery soup.

 I’ve made a few corn chowders over the life of this blog (my red curry version and my red lentil version), and I think this is the reason I’m so fond of them: corn is a perfect excuse to eat soup in the summer.
-Yeah, you can use frozen corn and make this any time of year, but it won’t be as good!
-With fresh summer corn you get a bit of sweetness and a tiny bit of crunch that the frozen stuff doesn’t have.
+Yeah, you can use frozen corn and make this any time of year, but with fresh summer corn you get a bit of sweetness and a tiny bit of crunch that the frozen stuff doesn’t have.

 Also, I think this is my favorite of the corn chowders.
 Southwestern spices and a little kick from poblano peppers are pretty perfect for seasoning up a bowl of creamy corn soup, and with that little bit of potato in there, I find it’s perfect for making a meal of.